Non-Commutative T-Duality: Introduction

+It is obvious that the resulting duality theory lacks symmetry: while on one side we have a classical pair $(E,\delta)$, there is often a non-commutative torus bundle on the dual side.
+In this paper we start to investigate a symmetric version of non-commutative T-duality in which we allow {\bf non-commutative torus bundles on both sides} of the duality.

-We introduce some notation and review some basic knowledge about C$^*$-dynamical systems in section \ref{SecPrelims}.
-Then section \ref{SecNCToverPoint} starts with a recapitulation of Mathai's and Rosenberg's T-duality over the one-point space which serves as a motivation of our framework for general non-commutative T-duality over the one point space as given \ref{SecItCrPrAndTrans}.
-This means to identify a subcategory $NCT(N;\widehat G)^\tri$ of the the category of all C$^*$-dynamical systems whose objects are stable, twisted transformation group algebras of $N$, equipped with transverse $\widehat G$-actions (Definition \ref{DefiTransvers}).
+The framework we develop in this article is general enough to work for general locally compact abelian groups $G$ with discrete and co-compact subgroups $N\subset G$ and is not necessarily coupled to the motivating example $G=\R^n, N=\Z^n.$ Let us summarise some of its main content: we introduce some notation and review some basic knowledge about C$^*$-dynamical systems in section \ref{SecPrelims}.
+Then section \ref{SecNCToverPoint} starts with a recapitulation of Mathai's and Rosenberg's T-duality over the one-point space.
+It serves as a motivation for our framework for general non-commutative T-duality over the one point space as it is given in \ref{SecItCrPrAndTrans}.
+This means to identify a subcategory $NCT(N;\widehat G)^\tri$ of the category of all C$^*$-dynamical systems whose objects are stable, twisted transformation group algebras of $N$, equipped with transverse $\widehat G$-actions (Definition \ref{DefiTransvers}).
 This subcategory is dual to $NCT(N^\perp;G)^\tri$ by the duality functor $\_\rtimes G$ (Theorem \ref{ThmDualityOverThePoint}).
 In particular, for $G=\R^n, N=\Z^n$, we obtain a self-duality of the category of stable, non-commutative tori $NCT(\Z^n;\R^n)^\tri$ with transverse $\R^n$-actions.
 In section \ref{SecClassifiRemarks} we construct a cohomological invariant

 on the set of isomorphism classes of these objects.
-This allows us to re-obtain the classical (i.e. commutative) subtheory inside our theory: It is the kernel of this map (Theorem \ref{ThmCommutativeSubTheory}).
-Section \ref{Sec2DimNCT} describes the complete picture of non-commutative T-duality in two dimensions, i.e. for $G=\R^2, N=\Z^2$, over the one-point space.
+This allows us to re-obtain the classical (i.e. commutative) subtheory inside our theory: it is the kernel of this map (Theorem \ref{ThmCommutativeSubTheory}).
+Section \ref{Sec2DimNCT} describes the complete picture of non-commutative T-duality in two and three dimensions, i.e. for $G=\R^n, N=\Z^n$, $n=2,3$, over the one-point space.